E. J. Bibbs

-Emmanuel Lamarr "E. J." Bibbs Jr. (born August 28, 1991) is an American football tight end for the New Orleans Breakers of the United States Football League (USFL).
+Emmanuel Lamarr "E. J." Bibbs Jr. (born August 28, 1991) is an American professional football tight end.
 He was signed by the Cleveland Browns as an undrafted free agent in 2015.
 He played college football at Iowa State.

 Early life

 Bibbs attended Bogan High School in Chicago where he starred at both wide receiver and linebacker.

 College career

 Bibbs originally committed to the University of Iowa before beginning his collegiate career at Arizona Western Community College.
 After one season at Arizona Western, Bibbs transferred to Iowa State.

 Bibbs caught 84 passes for 844 yards and ten touchdowns in two seasons for the Cyclones.
 Bibbs was a John Mackey Award finalist and first-team all Big 12 Conference in 2014.

 Professional career

 Cleveland Browns

-After going unselected in the 2015 NFL Draft, Bibbs signed with the Cleveland Browns on May 3, 2015.
+After going unselected in the 2015 NFL draft, Bibbs signed with the Cleveland Browns on May 3, 2015.
 He appeared in seven games his rookie year and had one reception for seven yards.

 He was released by the Browns on August 29, 2016.
 He was re-signed to the practice squad on October 5, 2016.
 He was released by the Browns on October 18, 2016.